- What is prednisone?

 Have a fever when you are breastfeeding?
 Your stomach is upset and cannot stop those visits to the toilet?
 You just wait for the body to heal itself as taking medicines is not a good idea when you are nursing your baby.
-But does this rule apply to all the medicines, especially, can you take anti-depressant like prednisone while breastfeeding?
+But what about more painful ailments related to the immune system?
+Can you take immuno-suppresant like prednisone while breastfeeding?

 Research by The National Transplantation Pregnancy Registry in the US, studied 124 breastfeeding women with transplants, for around 48 months, and found no apparent harm to the infant due to prednisone.